anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you correct your mind, the rest of your life will fall into place.
+Quote: The self is not something ready-made, but something in continuous formation through choice of action.

-By: Laozi
+By: John Dewey